Mar 2026

-This standard outlines the minimum management requirements for laying newly constructed natural gas mains and services including associated installations such as pressure regulating installations of maximum operating pressure 7 bar for adoption by a Gas Transporter (GT).
+This Standard sets down the minimum management requirements for the laying of newly constructed natural gas mains and services, including associated installations.
+For example, a pressure regulating installation having a maximum operating pressure of 7 bar, for adoption by a gas transporter.
+Their use is intended primarily for Great Britain, although the principles may be applied in other countries.

 Introduction